Variational Neural Networks: Introduction

-The choice of the prior weights probability distribution function influences the statistical quality of the model and the computational resources needed to use such neural networks, which creates a possibility to explore different approaches to BNNs by using Gaussian \cite{blundell2015weight}, Bernoulli \cite{2016dropout}, Categorical \cite{osband2018randomized} or other distributions.
+The choice of the weights prior probability distribution function influences the statistical quality of the model and the computational resources needed to use such neural networks.
+This creates a possibility to explore different approaches to BNNs by using Gaussian \cite{blundell2015weight}, Bernoulli \cite{2016dropout}, Categorical \cite{osband2018randomized} or other distributions.
 Sampling from the posterior distribution can be difficult, due to the complex nature of it.
-This leads to methods that avoid direct computation of the posterior, such as Markov Chain Monte Carlo (MCMC) \cite{hastings1970mcmc}, which constructs a Markov chain of samples $S_i$ that are distributed following the desired posterior, or Variational Inference \cite{Blei2017vi}, which scales better than MCMC and aims to estimate a parametrized distribution that should be close to the exact posterior.
+This leads to methods that avoid direct computation of the posterior, such as Markov Chain Monte Carlo (MCMC) \cite{hastings1970mcmc} which constructs a Markov chain of samples $S_i$ that are distributed following the desired posterior, or Variational Inference \cite{Blei2017vi} which scales better than MCMC and aims to estimate a parametrized distribution that should be close to the exact posterior.
 How close the distributions are is computed using the Kullback-Leibler (KL) divergence \cite{1951_kl_information}, but it still requires the exact posterior.
 This is overcome by computing an Evidence Lower Bound (ELBO) instead and optimizing it with Stochastic Variational Inference (SVI) \cite{hoffman2012svi}.

 We introduce Variational Neural Networks (VNNs) which do not consider a distribution over weights, but define sub-layers to generate parameters for the output distribution of the layer.
 To keep computational and memory resource usage practical, we consider a Gaussian distribution with learnable mean and variance.
-We provide a neural network formulation that describes both related BNNs and the proposed VNNs in a unified manner, and show that VNNs, while being in the same group, as Monte Carlo Dropout (MCD) \cite{2016dropout} and Bayes By Backprop (BBB) \cite{blundell2015weight} from the Bayesian Model Averaging (BMA) perspective, achieve better uncertainty quality and retain it with the increasing data dimensionality.
+This is achieved by using two instances of the same regular layer like convolutional or linear with different weights, and using their predictions from the inputs as means and variances of the Gaussian distribution over the outputs.
+We provide a neural network formulation that describes both related BNNs and the proposed VNNs in a unified manner, and show that VNNs, while being in the same group as Monte Carlo Dropout (MCD) \cite{2016dropout} and Bayes By Backprop (BBB) \cite{blundell2015weight} from the Bayesian Model Averaging (BMA) perspective \cite{wilson2020bayesian}, achieve better uncertainty quality and retain it with the increasing data dimensionality.
+Fig. \ref{fig:comp-graphs} shows the difference between the computational graphs of the proposed VNNs (Fig. \ref{fig:comp-graph-vnn}) and the BNNs (Fig. \ref{fig:comp-graph-bnn}).